Israel Need Not Be Third Rail

 Challenging, yes.
 But not impossible, as my PCP work has demonstrated during the past five years.
 Dialogue can open a door for Jews through which they can enter into deeper, more meaningful exploration and connection with each other.
 It's not an easy process and frequently involves participants who struggle, initially feeling overly polite in their concern not to offend others.
 It takes some practice to figure out how to pose those questions to others, to become aware of and reflect on one's own deeper questions and complexities.

 For me, however, there has been no more rewarding work than my involvement with my fellow Jews who are working to create a space for such conversations.
-The Public Conversations Project recently trained fifteen Temple Emanuel (Newton, MA) members as dialogue facilitators for their congregation, upon the request of Rabbi Wes Gardenswartz, whose invitation for participation said it all:
+Essential Partners recently trained fifteen Temple Emanuel (Newton, MA) members as dialogue facilitators for their congregation, upon the request of Rabbi Wes Gardenswartz, whose invitation for participation said it all:

 "We come from a religious tradition whose very signature is a quality we have lost, and we have lost it at the worst possible time: the ability to have a respectful conversation on a matter of principle that we care deeply about with somebody with whom we fundamentally disagree.
 If we can recover that lost art, we will recover something that authentically defines us as Jews.
 We will build relationships with one another.
 We will take each other out of the boxes and pigeon holes in which we place one another.
 And when Israel needs our voice, we might just be able to summon it together."